AreIsAndI/gws-super-resolution/README.md

 ## Setup
 ### Prerequisite Packages (Dependencies)
-By the time this project was created, the following installed libraries and its version will be:
+By the time this project was created, the following installed libraries and their versions will be:
 - python == 3.10.0
 - streamlit == 1.28.2
 - [streamlit-cropper](https://github.com/turner-anderson/streamlit-cropper)